State guide

 How the North Carolina corridor works

-Think of North Carolina as four connected route zones.
-The state works best when each anchor keeps a distinct job: Wilmington for arrival, New Bern for reset, Edenton for slower history, and Elizabeth City for the handoff toward Virginia.
+Think of North Carolina as four connected route layers.
+The state works best when each anchor keeps a distinct job: Wilmington for arrival, New Bern for reset, Edenton for slower history, and Elizabeth City for the turn toward Virginia.

 1 · Cape Fear entry